Argennon-Project/ascee/docs/specs.md

 Usually an application should not have any assumption about the value of memory locations that are outside the chunk.
-While these locations are zero initialized at the start of every execution session, it should be noted that multiple invocations of an application may happen in a single execution session and if one of them modifies a location outside the chunk, the changes can be seen by next invocations.
+While these locations are zero initialized at the start of every execution session, it should be noted that multiple invocations of an application may occur in a single execution session, and if one of them modifies a location outside the chunk, the changes can be seen by next invocations.

 There is no way for an application to query the chunk capacity.
-As a result in the view of an application, accessing offsets higher than `chunkSize` results in undefined behaviour, while the behaviour is well-defined for validators.
+As a result, in the view of an application, accessing offsets higher than `chunkSize` results in undefined behaviour, while the behaviour is well-defined for validators. (as described above)

-*Rationale: Validators can determine validity of an offset at the start of the block validation and the procedure can be parallelized.*
+*Rationale: Validators can determine validity of an offset at the start of the block validation without executing requests, and creating data structures representing access blocks can be parallelized.*

 While an application can use `chunkSize` to determine if an offset is persistent or not, that is not considered a good practice.
 Reading `chunkSize` decreases transaction parallelization, and should be avoided.
-Instead, applications should use `is_valid` function for checking the persistence status of memory addresses.
+Instead, applications should use `invalid` function for checking the persistence status of memory addresses.
+This function returns `false` for persistent locations and true for non-persistent locations.

+Reading the value of `chunkSize` is like reading a normal memory location of the chunk, and it needs to be pre-declared in the `resourseCap` field of the request.
+On the other hand, for using `invalid` function there is no need for declaring `chunkSize` as a readable location by the request.
+It should be noted that a request still needs to declare access to the **required chunk and access block** for using `invalid` function.

 A chunk can be loaded using `load_chunk` function.
-This function never fails and even non-existent chunks can be loaded by this function.
+This function only fails when the chunk address is not a valid prefix code and even non-existent chunks can be loaded by this function.
 For a non-existent chunk the value of `chunkSize` is always zero.

-Reading the value of `chunkSize` is like reading a normal memory location of the chunk, and it needs to be pre-declared in the `resourseCap` field of the request.
-On the other hand, for using `is_valid` function there is no need for declaring `chunkSize` as a read location of the request.
-It should be noted that a request still needs to declare access to the required chunk for using `is_valid` function.

-*Rationale: `is_valid(offset)` only checks the condition `offset < chunkSize`.
-As a result, as long as modifying the chunk size does not change the result of this check `Scheduler` can parallelize requests using `is_valid` with requests that modify the chunk size.*
+*Rationale: `invalid(offset, size)` only checks the condition `offset + size <= chunkSize`.
+As a result, as long as modifying the chunk size does not change the result of this check Scheduler can parallelize execution of requests that use `invalid` function with requests that modify the chunk size.*

 #### Chunk Resizing